TheTarados/AssDeb/ReadMe.md

 # Can I contribute?

 Yes, any help is welcome!
-At the moment, the main goal should be to clean the code and make it easy to add new languages.
-If anybody knows how to setup GitHub actions to automatically build the project, it would be great!
+Don't hesistate to contact me to know how you could add to this project.